What is Data Lineage?

 Data Governance: Building the Foundation

 At the heart of this framework is data governance, which establishes a structured way to manage data assets within an organization.
-It defines key components that govern the entire data lifecycle, including data owners, business terms, rules, policies, and processes.
+It defines critical components governing the entire data lifecycle, including business owners, business terms, rules, policies, and processes.

 Data Lineage: Visualizing Data Flow

-Within data governance, data lineage solutions are crucial for ensuring data complies with set standards.
-They provide visibility into how data flows and transforms within the data pipeline.
-Imagine data lineage as the tool that shows the path of your data, from where it starts to where it ends.
+Data lineage solutions are essential to ensure data complies with set standards within data governance.
+These solutions provide visibility into how data flows and transforms within the data pipeline.
+Imagine data lineage as the map that shows the path of your data, from where it starts to where it ends.
+This level of detail is beneficial for debugging data errors, which allows data engineers to troubleshoot effectively and find solutions quickly.

 Data Provenance: Tracing Data Origins